zhenyufu/zombie-crush/README.md

 ### Versions ###

 * "Master" branch: Version with leaderboard included.
 Works with facebook token on pc; currently can't build to mobile because Android/IOS pro is needed to use "sockets".
+may experience "UnityEditor.DockArea.OnGUI ()" error due to Gamespark API on first play; can be ignored.

 * "clean" branch: Version used at presentation without leaderboard.
 Can be built to mobile.